The best way to generate sustainable traffic is to optimize your website for search engine optimization.

 4. Stop Trying To Hack your Way Through SEO.

-I see so many people try to hack their way to rank on Google, the bad news is, it will not work, you may enjoy your victory for a short period of time, surely the next google algorithm update will nullify your victory.
+I see so many people try to hack their way to rank on Google; the bad news is that it will not work, you may enjoy your victory for a short period, but indeed the next google algorithm update will nullify your victory.

 5. Learn SEO.

 In my very few years as a blogger, having studied so many blogs on the internet, I have discovered that not too many bloggers understand what SEO is all about.